Saturday, 3 May 2025

 4. Stephen Adam Saum (1834-d.
 1927 in FL but had farmed most of his life Kellogg, Jasper, Iowa)

 Conducting thorough research on the three possibilities from this family for UF first led me to focus on the third and fourth sons since both spent most of their lives in Iowa, which is likely where Barbara was living when she conceived Charles.
 A map shows that the distance between Kellogg and What Cheer where Barbara’s parents were living was about 50 miles, not exactly next door but certainly closer than the 280 miles to Lawrence, Kansas where oldest brother Charles lived.
-No documentary evidence has been located connecting any of the three with Barbara for any reason.
-These families were often on the move and it is certainly possible that Barbara and one of the Saum brothers met somewhere in their travels in the spring of 1868.
-It may have been simply a chance encounter and the man may never have known that he had fathered Charles.
+These people moved around more than we might think and certainly maintained connections with family members who might not live nearby.
+As will be seen later, the connection was most likely through Barbara's sister who lived near two of the Saum brothers.

 Google Earth image of Iowa and Kansas showing locations of Barbara’s parents and the Saum brothers